 Aquatic animals have buoyancy to contend with.
-The animal’s weight produces a downward force, and the force of the water, or upthrust, pushes upward.
+The animal’s weight produces a downward force, and the pressure of the water, or upthrust, pushes upward.
 When an animal’s weight and the upthrust of the water are equal, or the animal’s weight is less, the animal will float.
 This means they have to exert more energy to submerge themselves.

 Animals with a weight greater than the force of the water will sink.
-They do not have to exert any energy to remain submerged, but they have to use more energy if they need to reach the water’s surface.
+They do not have to exert any energy to remain submerged, but they have to use more power if they need to reach the water’s surface.

 In the air, animals have to work against gravity.
 This is the force that pulls the animal to the earth.
-To remain in the air, an animal must be able to greater lift.
+To remain in the air, an animal must be able to produce greater lift.
 When the lift is equal to or greater than the force of gravity, an animal can fly.
 If the lift is less than the force of gravity, the flight is not possible.

-There are many different types of movement, and each species has adapted its own unique mode of transportation.
+There are many different types of movement, and each species has adapted its unique mode of transportation.

 Movement On Land

 The most common form of movement on land is walking and running.
-Mammals such as coyotes, cats, mice, and deer all use quadrupedalism (walking on four limbs).
+Mammals such as coyotes, cats, mice, and deer use quadrupedalism (walking on four limbs).
 Walking movements use energy from tendons, muscles, and the spinal column, but this is a leisurely pace and can be maintained for long periods.

 Jogging, sometimes called trotting or pacing, is a faster, more energy-driven pace.
 For most quadrupeds, running occurs with diagonal or opposing limbs, so front right and rear left together, followed by the front left and rear right together.